gebirgslok/BricklinkSharp/README.md

 	- Doc :heavy_check_mark:
 	- Exchange rate service :heavy_check_mark:
  - New method on *IBricklinkClient*: **GetBookImage**.
 Builds and returns the image URL for a specific book number.
+ - New method on *IBricklinkClient*: **GetGearImage**.
+Builds and returns the image URL for a specific gear number.

 ### 0.7.0
  - New method on *IBricklinkClient*: **GetMinifigImage**.
 Builds and returns the image URL for a specific minifigure number.